4-Inch Composite Landscape Edging: Your Ultimate Guide

 You might have heard that some plastic-based materials can have a limited lifespan, becoming brittle and cracking in extreme temperatures.
 While this can be true for cheap, thin plastic edging, a well-made composite is a different story.
 Frame It All’s composite boards, for example, are a blend of recycled plastic and sustainably sourced wood fibers.
 This combination creates a dense, durable material that’s engineered to withstand freezing winters and hot summers without degrading.
 It has enough flexibility to handle ground freeze-and-thaw cycles without cracking, giving you a reliable border that stays put season after season.

-Is It an Eco-Friendly Choice?
+Is Composite Edging an Eco-Friendly Choice?

 When we think of plastic, "eco-friendly" isn't usually the first word that comes to mind.
 However, many composite edging products are a green choice for your garden.
 Instead of using new plastic, brands like Frame It All use a mix of recycled plastics and sustainable hardwood fibers.
 This approach keeps plastic waste out of landfills and gives it a new, long-lasting purpose in your yard.
 By choosing a product made from recycled materials, you’re supporting a more circular economy and making a choice that’s kinder to the planet without sacrificing quality or durability.